FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 ### TemperatureUnit

-Values used to determine the temperature unit.
+Values used to determine the temperature unit

 ```python
 CELSIUS = "C"